dmetivie/MyJuliaIntroDocs.jl/docs/src/packages.md

 - `Plots.jl` pour faire des plots.
 Pour tracer des cartes on pourra en parler mais je suis obligé de passer par un package Python.
 - `StatsPlots.jl` do the same as `Plots.jl` but add some usefuls statistics plots like boxplot, correlation plots, density plots, ...
 - `StatsBase.jl` et `Statistics.jl` pour les opérations standards de stats.

+## Using R, Python, C, Matlab within Julia

+Most of other language can be used within Julia painlessly.
+Most of the time you can just copy and paste R/Python/etc code in your script surrounded by some macro and that just work.
+It is very easy to send, receive, call function in Julia code.

+### R

+It is quite easy just install `RCall.jl` and follow the instruction.
+You can even use the R console within the Julia console.

+### Python

+For Python, the standard[^1] is to use [`PythonCall.jl`](https://github.com/cjdoris/PythonCall.jl) and [`CondaPkg.jl`](https://github.com/cjdoris/CondaPkg.jl).

+[^1]: I used `PyCall.jl` and `Conda.jl` but apparently the other one are better.